Gasbag UK ambassador invokes Karl Marx against Russia, peddling Douma gas hoax (VIDEO)

 London should be ashamed and humiliated to be represented by a woman displaying such a lack of basic geo-political education.

 British diplomacy can do better.
 The UK has some of the finest schools, educating some of the finest men in all the world.
-After all, they produced this Boris Johnson…
+After all, they produced Boris Johnson…

 Will you help expose the lies of the mainstream media?